 The rights identifier statement specifies a rights identifier managed object that has the following characteristics:

-• Its name is the value of the name parameter.
-The name must be unique with respect to all rights identifier names in the operating scope.
+- Its name is the value of the name parameter.
+The name must be unique with respect to all rights identifier names in the operating scope. - It has operating lifetime. - It does not recover from managed object conflict.